Documentation

 }

-Then, you can protect other remote methods by checking if the user is logged in with a handy helper:
+Subsequently, you can protect other remote methods by checking if a user is logged in with a handy helper:

 async {